FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-template.md

 We also offer some helper functions for the Node-RED integration too:

 - `this.send` - Send a message to the Node-RED flow.
+Currently limited to sending msg.payload only - [Issue #427](https://github.com/FlowFuse/node-red-dashboard/issues/427)
 - `this.$socket.on('msg-input' + this.id, (msg) = { ... })` - will listen to any messages received by your `ui-template `node and react accordingly.

 ### Example (Raw JavaScript)